robbyt/mcp-io/README.md

 - **Type-Safe Tools**: Define MCP resources with Go generics to specify the in/out schema shapes
 - **Multiple Transports**: HTTP, SSE, and stdio support through a single handler
 - **Sentinel Error Types**: Errors return specific types that can be checked with `errors.Is`
+- **Elicitation Support**: Interactive tools that can request additional information from users at runtime

 ## Installation